-DRBC classifies only Zone 6 for the shellfish consumption use.
-For this assessment, Approved waters were considered to be in Full Support of the use, Prohibited waters were considered to be Not Supporting the use, and all other provisionally approved waters were considered to be in Partial Support of the use.
-Figure 10 indicates the use support for shellfishing in Zone 6.
-In total, 619.2 square miles (90% of Zone 6) were in Full Support, 28.2 square miles (4% of Zone 6) were in Partial Support, and 38.5 square miles (6% of Zone 6) were Not Supporting the use.
-For Shellfish Consumption, the entirety of Zone 6 (686 square miles) was assessed.
+For this assessment, Prohibited waters were considered to be Not Supporting the use, while all other harvesting areas were considered to be Supporting the use.
+Figure 3.9 indicates the use support for shellfishing in Zone 6.
+In total, 652 square miles (94% of Zone 6) were in Full Support and 41 square miles (6% of Zone 6) were Not Supporting the use.
+For Shellfish Consumption, the entirety of Zone 6 (693 square miles) was assessed.

 It is important to note that both the States of Delaware and New Jersey do not list all prohibited or provisionally approved waters as impaired waters, as not all restrictions on shellfish harvesting are due to water quality issues.
-According to DNREC, there were no closures of shellfishing waters during the 2000-2001 seasons due to water quality concerns.
-Please see Delaware's 2002 305(b) report and New Jersey's 2002 Integrated Water Bodies List for more information.
+According to DNREC, there were no closures of shellfishing waters during the 2000-2002 seasons due to water quality concerns.
+Please see Delaware's and New Jersey's 2004 Integrated List Reports for more information.